yonch/rc-hashmap-dev/docs/design.md

   - find(&self, key: &K) -> Option<CountedHandle<'_>>
     - If found, mints a token from the entry’s `UsizeCount` and returns a `CountedHandle<'_>` carrying that token (lifetime-bound to the counter value).
 The handle stores the Module 1 `Handle`.
   - insert(&mut self, key: K, value: V) -> Result<CountedHandle<'_>, InsertError>
     - Delegates to HandleHashMap’s unique insertion.
 On success, initializes refcount by minting and returning a token in the resulting handle.
+On failure, no token is minted and the map is unchanged.
   - contains_key<Q>(&self, q: &Q) -> bool where K: Borrow<Q>, Q: ?Sized + Hash + Eq
     - Probes using the index without incrementing refcounts.
   - put(&self, handle: CountedHandle<'_>) -> PutResult